 There are certain areas of Great Britain that generate an abnormally high level of car insurance claims.
-The reasons for the these are usually:
+The reasons for these are usually:

 People who live in the worst affected postcodes will probably find that their premiums will be a lot higher than the average ones, and they may even be refused insurance altogether, particularly if they have other risk factors such as convictions or a claims record.